 - 3Running costs & insuranceRunning costs for the Honda CR-V Hybrid are decent, but it's one of the more expensive cars in its class

 - 4Engines, drive & performanceThe Honda CR-V Hybrid features a high-tech powertrain and the 2.0-litre engine is quiet and capable

-- 6Practicality & boot space - currently readingPassenger space is one of the Honda CR-V Hybrid’s biggest selling points, and the boot is impressively roomy and practical
+- 6Boot space, seating & practicality - currently readingPassenger space is one of the Honda CR-V Hybrid’s biggest selling points, and the boot is impressively roomy and practical

 - 7Reliability & safety ratingThe Honda CR-V Hybrid has a five-star Euro NCAP crash-test rating thanks to its extensive standard safety kit